Perhaps it is because during the next few weeks I am about to do a bit more travelling than I had anticipated, but world timers have been on my mind.

-In these photographs the timezone of interest is Paris, the time is 10:09, with the 24-hour hand pointing to the ’10’ on the 24-hour scale on the dial telling us that it is AM rather than PM.
-There is also the ‘s’ in front of Paris, indicating that it is now Daylight Saving time.
+In these photographs the timezone of interest is Paris.
+The time is 10:09, with the 24-hour hand pointing to the ’10’ on the 24-hour scale on the dial telling us that it is AM rather than PM.
+There is also an ‘s’ in front of Paris, indicating that it is now Daylight Saving time.

 As is the case with the De Bethune world timer watch we’ve covered, at 45mm with a thickness of 16mm this IWC isn’t petite, but the movement isn’t slim and the size is in line with the contemporary IWC Pilot’s watch collection.

 An easy-to-use (plus turning bezels is fun) world timer which is easy to read, and with the added bonus of a chronograph, the IWC Timezoner Chronograph has an Australian RRP of $18,100.